SynfiniDLT/daml-tokenization-toolkit/README.md

 1. The demo onboards multiple issuers: a stable coin issuer, a fund issuer, an ESG asset issuer and a "Soul-bound token" issuer.
 1. The demo supports investors to create multiple accounts through offer contracts created by the custodian.
-1. The demo supports DvP settlements amongst asset issuer, investor and other parties,
+1. The demo supports DvP settlements amongst asset issuer, investor and other parties.

 ### UI User profile